Eni moves to open rouble account for Russian gas - NewsBreak

 Eni moves to open rouble account for Russian gas

-MILAN, May 17 (Reuters) - Italian energy group Eni (ENI.MI)has started proceedings to open two accounts, one in euros and the other in roubles, to pay for Russian gas as it strives to maintain supplies without breaching sanctions.
+MILAN (Reuters) -Italian energy group Eni has started proceedings to open two accounts, one in euros and the other in roubles, to pay for Russian gas as it strives to maintain supplies without breaching sanctions.

 “The company is going to temporarily open the two accounts without prejudice to its contractual rights, which still envisage payment in euros,” Eni said in a statement.